Creative Writing Auditions

 - Your character remembers the day, 2 years ago, when he said he was going out for a bike ride.

 - Three weeks before the Olympic tryouts, her swimming coach said casually, “Watch your weight.
 Appearance makes a difference.”

 - Your character, a reporter for a large city newspaper, receives an assignment to cover …

 To practice using a visual prompt, use a photograph found in a book, magazine, or online.
 Find one that is inspiring and lends itself to good storytelling.
 It should not be a family photograph as the story must be fictional.
 We suggest two books found at your local library that can help you practice using a visual prompt.

 - The Widow’s Broom by Chris Van Allsburg

 - The Invention of Hugo Cabret by Brian Selznick

-- Use standard composition skills: grammar, mechanics, and readability.
+- Uses standard rules of composition/language skills: grammar, mechanics, sentence structure and readability.